stilliard/js-state-recorder/README.md

 # JS StateRewind

-Simple state management with the ability to undo, redo history.
+Simple state management with the ability to undo, redo & squash history.

 ## Install